 Thomas Peace is an assistant professor in the Department of History at Huron University College.
 His research addresses the processes of settler colonialism in the northeast and the ways in which Indigenous peoples engaged with schooling during the eighteenth and early-nineteenth centuries.
 For more information visit his website or send him an e-mail at email@example.com.

-Daniel Ross is Public Outreach Coordinator for the Active History project.
-He is an assistant professor in the history department at the Université du Québec à Montréal, where he teaches and researches Canadian and Quebec history.
+Daniel Ross is public outreach coordinator for the Active History project.
+He is an assistant professor in the history department at the Université du Québec à Montréal (UQAM), where he teaches and researches Canadian and Quebec history.
+He is particularly interested in cities and the people who live in them.
 Read more at historiandanielross.com.

 Stephanie Bangarth is an Associate Professor of History at King’s University College at Western University.
 Her research explores the history of human rights advocacy and social movements in addition to Canada’s history of immigration and refugee reception.
 Outside of academia she can be found volunteering for Girl Guides of Canada, the Cambridge Trails Advisory Committee, on a run or in a kayak.
 For more information visit her webpage.